 My research interests are broadly focused on understanding how and why we store and retrieve memories.
 The clinical and cognitive neuroscience research conducted in my laboratory combines neuropsychological, cognitive, social psychological, and neuroimaging approaches.
 An emphasis of my current research is autobiographical memory, which refers to memories of personal experiences.
 Ongoing projects are investigating how autobiographical memory is affected in several populations, including older adults at risk for Alzheimer’s disease and individuals with acquired brain injury.
 We also are interested in understanding how changes to autobiographical memory impact other aspects of cognition, and we seek to develop new interventions to improve autobiographical memory and everyday functioning.

-Associate Professor, Child Health - (Research Scholar Track)
+Professor, Child Health - (Research Scholar Track)

 Jonathan Lifshitz's research questions primarily investigate traumatic brain injury as a disease process that dismantles, repairs and regenerates circuits in the brain.
 The underlying principle is that adaptive repair and regeneration fail, leaving a miswired brain and neurological impairments that decrease quality of life.